efeminella/jqote2-template-loader/README.md

 });
 ```

 After the `"example.tpl"` has been loaded, from another context we can access the compiled templates via their template element id.
-In this example "articles_tpl".
+In this example `"articles_tpl"`.

 ``` javascript
 //... within some other context, access the same compiled template